-5.3 TWUK supports the creation of site-specific management plans and harvesting rotations, where appropriate.
+5.3 The Association supports the creation of site-specific management plans and harvesting rotations, where appropriate.

 5.4 We undertake that all species will be harvested using techniques that do not cause permanent or irrevocable damage to them, their future survival and the environments in which they exist

-5.5 TWUK will be respectful, encouraging and supportive of other members and anyone practicing foraging.
+5.5 Members will be respectful, encouraging and supportive of other members and anyone practicing foraging.

-5.6 Where TWUK see foraging practices that they know from experience and scientific research to be harmful, they will respectfully challenge that behaviour through discussion and dialogue and raise concerns with the necessary parties deemed necessary.
+5.6 Where members see foraging practices that they know from experience and scientific research to be harmful, they will respectfully challenge that behaviour through discussion and dialogue.

-5.7 TWUK will treat other land operators with respect.
+5.7 Members will treat other Members of the Association with respect.
 Where we share a common public space, our activities many bring us into competition with each other, and where we overlap, we will do so with consideration for one another’s livelihoods.

 6.1 TWUK will endeavour to not pick more than 40% of any given species on a single site (typically it is considerably less) and this figure changes from species to species dependent on a number of factors; including growth cycle, longevity and availability.

-6.2 TWUK will access land using suitable routes, following roads and agreed bi-roads.
-We will not leave well driven roads unless previously agreed with the land owner.
+6.2 TWUK will access land using suitable routes, following roads and agreed on bi-roads.
+We will not leave well-driven roads unless previously agreed with the landowner.
 If leaving main roads TWUK will make sure to use appropriate vehicles for the terrain being driven on and will only drive in appropriate weather conditions.